We respect your privacy

 The polled pipeline runs daily at 04:00 UTC.
 The event-driven pipeline triggers sub-minute after every equipment state change (workflow transition, alarm ack, IoT provider sync).
 In practice, you see your RUL/health/MTBF metrics refresh within minutes of any operational event.

 Accuracy depends on history richness.
 With 90 days of history, the 30-day RUL is accurate to ±15% at the median.
-Beyond 60 days of extrapolation, the confidence interval widens — SensIa then flags the prediction as « low confidence ».
-For new equipment (<30 days of history), SensIa uses reference curves per equipment class.
+Beyond 60 days of extrapolation, the confidence interval widens — Sensia then flags the prediction as « low confidence ».
+For new equipment (<30 days of history), Sensia uses reference curves per equipment class.

 Not directly: predictive maintenance needs sensors that report continuously.
 But the cost is low: a LoRaWAN environmental sensor (temperature, humidity, vibration) costs 30 to 80 € apiece, no modification of the supervised equipment.
 For strategic equipment (industrial boilers, HVAC BMS), a vibration or current sensor adds the predictive layer in 30 minutes of installation.